dhellmann/pymotw-3/source/itertools/index.rst

    :caption:
    :start-after: #end_pymotw_header

-It works like the built-in function :func:`zip`, except that it returns an iterator instead of a list.
+As with the other functions in this module, the return value is an iterable object that produces values one at a time.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'itertools_zip.py'))